Nine states don't charge income tax: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.

 With less money coming in via income tax, a state also has less money to spend on big and small infrastructure projects.

-That means there’s less money to pour into roads, water supply, electrical grids, and even telecommunications.
+That means there is less money to invest in roads, water supplies, electrical grids, and even telecommunications.
 This could become frustrating as you spend more money on maintaining or paying for things you thought were part of the government budget.

 Higher cost of living